 The average current is then subtracted from the individual channel sample currents.
 The resulting error current, $I{ER}$ , is then filtered before it adjusts $V{COMP}$ .
 The modified $V{COMP}$ signal is compared to a sawtooth ramp signal and produces a pulse width which corrects for any unbalance and drives the error current toward zero.
-Figure 4 illustrates Intersil's patented current-balance method as implemented on channel-1 of a multi-phase converter.
+Figure 5 illustrates Intersil's patented current balance method as implemented on one channel of a multi-phase converter.

 Two considerations designers face are MOSFET selection and inductor design.
 Both are significantly improved when channel currents track at any load level.
 The need for complex drive schemes for multiple MOSFETs, exotic magnetic materials, and expensive heat sinks is avoided.
 Resulting in a cost-effective and easy to implement solution relative to single-phase conversion.
-Channel-current balance insures the thermal advantage of multi-phase conversion is realized.
+Channel current balance insures the thermal advantage of multi-phase conversion is realized.
 Heat dissipation is spread over multiple channels and a greater area than single phase approaches.

 In some circumstances, it may be necessary to deliberately design some channel-current unbalance into the system.
-In a highly compact design, one or two channels may be able to cool more effectively than the other(s) due to nearby air flow or heat sinking components.
-The other channel(s) may have more difficulty cooling with comparatively less air flow and heat sinking.
-The hotter channels may also be located close to other heat-generating components tending to drive their temperature even higher.
-In these cases, the proper selection of the current sense resistors (RISEN in Figure 3) introduces channel current unbalance into the system.
-Increasing the value of RISEN in the cooler channels and decreasing it in the hotter channels moves all channels into thermal balance at the expense of current balance.
+In a highly compact design, one channel may be able to cool more effectively than the other due to nearby air flow or heat sinking components.
+The other channel may have more difficulty cooling with comparatively less air flow and heat sinking.
+The hotter channel may also be located close to other heat-generating components tending to drive it's temperature even higher.
+In these cases, the proper selection of the current sense resistors ( $R{ISEN}$ in Figure 4) introduces channel current unbalance into the system.
+Increasing the value of $R{ISEN}$ in the cooler channel and decreasing it in the hotter channel moves both channels into thermal balance at the expense of current balance.